The genuine UpdaterUI.exe file is a software component of McAfee ePolicy Orchestrator by McAfee.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the UpdaterUI.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: UpdaterUI.exe is not essential for the Windows OS and causes relatively few problems.
 The UpdaterUI.exe file is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ (typically C:\Program Files\Network Associates\Common Framework\ or C:\Program Files\Common Files\ePOAgent\).

 Known file sizes on Windows 10/8/7/XP are 139,320 bytes (58% of all occurrences), 131,072 bytes, 135,251 bytes, 139,347 bytes or 135,224 bytes.

 UpdaterUI.exe is not a Windows system file.
 The program has no visible window.
 The software starts when Windows starts (see Registry key: MACHINE\Run).
 UpdaterUI.exe is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 50% dangerous, however you should also read the user reviews.

 Recommended: Identify UpdaterUI.exe related errors

-If UpdaterUI.exe is located in a subfolder of C:\, the security rating is 50% dangerous.
-The file size is 135,251 bytes (66% of all occurrences) or 135,224 bytes.
-The program is not visible.
-The software starts when Windows starts (see Registry key: MACHINE\Run).
-It is not a Windows system file.
-UpdaterUI.exe is able to record keyboard and mouse inputs.
+If UpdaterUI.exe is located in a subfolder of C:\Windows\System32, the security rating is 80% dangerous.
+The file size is 18,241 bytes.
+The process has no file description.
+The program has no visible window.
+It is an unknown file in the Windows folder.
+The process is loaded during the Windows boot process (see Registry key: MACHINE\Run).
+It is not a Windows core file.

 External information from Paul Collins: